What Is Multiple Sclerosis?

 The majority of people with MS do not become severely disabled.
 Twenty years after diagnosis, about two thirds of people with MS remain ambulatory and do not need a wheelchair, although many of them may use a cane or crutches for walking assistance.
 Some people use an electric scooter or wheelchair to help cope with fatigue or balance problems.

 The severity of the disease, and disease progression, varies widely from person to person and is unpredictable.
 About 20% of people remain asymptomatic or become only mildly symptomatic after an initial clinical event.
 Another 20% experience a rapidly progressive condition.
 Most people with MS will have some degree of disease progression.
 Women tend to have a better outlook than men.

 Factors that determine a higher risk for a severe condition include:

-Once a second attack occurs, the person is considered to have relapsing-remitting multiple sclerosis.
-Much less commonly, the disease is progressive from the start, with more or less continuous symptoms.
+Once a second attack occurs, the person is considered to have relapsing-remitting MS. Much less commonly, the disease is progressive from the start, with more or less continuous symptoms.

-Symptoms in multiple sclerosis depend on the location of the nerve lesion.
+Symptoms in MS depend on the location of the nerve lesion.
 Not all symptoms affect all people.

 Symptoms more likely to occur earlier in the disease include:

 Other common symptoms that progress over time include:

 Some people have problems emptying their bladder (urinary retention) and bowels (constipation) or find they cannot control their bladder and bowels (incontinence).
 People with urge incontinence need to urinate frequently or are unable to reach the bathroom before leakage occurs.
 Bladder problems, and catheterization for urinary retention, can lead to urinary tract infections.